selifan/PWAssist/README.md

 ![form for editing app params](docs/PWAssist-form.png)

-Note that SW Template File is select box, because we have registered templates in the global config file (see later).
+Note that __SW Template File__ is a select box, because we have registered templates in the global config file (described later).

 - After performing "Save parameters" you will have "pwa_config.xml" with all desired configuration.
 Now you can press  any of "action" button (icons, Service worker file, manifest.json) or run pwamake.php from the shell: